olistic/git-scribe/README.md

 Git Scribe streamlines your development process by translating code diffs into concise narratives ✍️

-Whenever you need inspiration, simply execute `git commit` without passing a message and Git Scribe will suggest one for you ✨
+Whenever you need inspiration, execute `git commit` and Git Scribe will suggest a message for you ✨

 ## Getting Started